 Quality sleep is crucial, but it’s entirely impossible without a quality mattress.
 For that reason, we methodically craft our beds to sustain years of use, allowing us to offer an industry-leading 20-year warranty.

-We will replace a defected mattress free of charge for up to 10 years.
+We will replace a defective mattress free of charge for up to 10 years.
 During the second decade, we will replace it for half the price you paid.

 Risk-Free 100-Night Sleep Trial